-Prior to joining Hausfeld, Ted worked in the Washington, D.C. office of Nixon Peabody as an Associate in the Complex Commercial Litigation practice group.
-His work primarily focused on complex civil litigation and antitrust matters in both state and federal trial and appellate courts.
+Before joining Hausfeld, Ted worked at in the Washington, D.C. office for a global law firm, working where he practiced complex commercial litigation and antitrust in both state and federal trial and appellate courts.

 Duke University Law School, J.D., 2018